-Voluntary socialism, where people share property and live together in a commune, is not in conflict with liberty and would probably exist as a chosen lifestyle for some people in a libertarian society.
-Note that while state socialism would eliminate by force all other social and economic relations, liberty would allow these for whoever so chooses.
+Voluntary socialism, where people share property and live together in a commune, is not in conflict with liberty and would probably exist as a chosen life style for some people in a libertarian society.
+Note that while state socialism would eliminate by force all other social and economic relations, liberty would allow these for whoever so choose.